 This depends on the type of black card.
-The Westpac Altitude Black will earn Westpac Altitude points, whereas the Westpac Earth Black will earn Qantas Frequent Flyer points.
-The American Express Centurion will earn Amex Membership Rewards points, which can then be swapped for points in many of the airline loyalty programs out there.
-The Citibank Select will give you a choice of either Citibank’s own rewards program or the Qantas Frequent Flyer program.
+For example, the Westpac Altitude Black gives you the choice of earning Westpac Altitude points or Qantas Points.
+Similarly, the Citibank Prestige will give you a choice of either Citibank’s own rewards program or the Qantas Frequent Flyer program.

 What income is needed for a black card?

 Where can I find a list of what benefits Centurion cardholders receive in Australia?

 Unfortunately, because this is an invite-only program, details about exactly what discounts and offers these cardholders receive are hard to come by.
 We do know that, on invitation, you’ll receive a booklet outlining all of the benefits offered through this card, in addition to details of the account fees.